mewaleedahmad/whisprly/README.md

 # **Whisprly - Real-Time Web Chat Application**

-Whisprly is a modern, real-time chat application developed with the **MERN** stack, utilizing **Socket.io** for seamless instant messaging.
+Whisprly is a real-time web based chat application developed with the **MERN** stack, utilizing **Socket.io** for seamless instant messaging.
 It enables users to connect, communicate, and share media in a secure, responsive, and interactive environment.

 ## **🌟 Key Features**